-The Industrial segment is our largest segment and represents approximately 47 percent of our total sales in 2017.
+The Industrial segment is our largest segment and represents approximately 47 percent of our total sales in 2018.
 It includes the Industrial Products and Applied Fluid Technologies divisions.
-The Industrial segment markets equipment and pre-engineered packages for moving and applying paints, coatings, sealants, adhesives and other fluids.
+The Industrial segment markets equipment and solutions for moving and applying paints, coatings, sealants, adhesives and other fluids.
 Markets served include automotive and vehicle assembly and components production, wood and metal products, rail, marine, aerospace, farm, construction, bus, recreational vehicles and various other industries.
+End users often invest in our equipment to gain process efficiencies, improve quality or save on material or energy costs.

 Most Industrial segment equipment is sold worldwide through specialized third-party distributors, integrators, design centers, original equipment manufacturers and material suppliers.
-Some products are sold directly to end users.
+Some products are sold directly to end users and may include design and installation to specific customer requirements.
 We work with material suppliers to develop or adapt our equipment for use with specialized or hard-to-handle materials.
 Distributors promote and sell the equipment, hold inventory, provide product application expertise and offer on-site service, technical support and integration capabilities.
 Integrators implement large individual installations in manufacturing plants where products and services from a number of different manufacturers are aggregated into a single system.
 Design centers engineer systems for their customers using our products.
 Original equipment manufacturers incorporate our Company's Industrial segment products into systems and assemblies that they then supply to their customers.